include <cppad/vector.hpp>

 x[i]

-has an unspecified type
+has an unspecified type,

-(referred to here as
+referred to here as

 elementType

-that can be implicitly converted to bool.
+can be converted to bool; e.g.

 x[i] = y